How Important Is It For A PT To Be Approachable? 2.0

 Open Body Language

-Using open body language where you appear relaxed, without your arms crossed and a smile on your face (or at least not a frown if you have one of those creepy smiles) makes you seem like you'd be happy to answer someone's questions.
+Using open body language where you appear relaxed makes you seem like you'd be happy to answer someone's questions.

 So more people will ask you questions!

 You need to demonstrate value to someone numerous times before they are likely to pay you.
-So by using open body language more people will offer you the opportunity to show value!
+By using open body language more people will offer you the opportunity to show value!

-Once you've been approachable in someone's eyes they are more likely to come to you than anyone else because barriers have already been broken down.
+Once you're seen as approachable in someone's eyes they are more likely to come to you than anyone else because barriers have already been broken down.

 Be happy to help